-The Register for Unitary Patent Protection will also provide information concerning proceedings before the UPC.
+The Register for Unitary Patent Protection also provides information concerning proceedings before the UPC.
 It is envisaged that there will be a link between the Register for Unitary Patent Protection and the Registry of the UPC.

 Extent of coverage

-A unitary patent will take effect in the member states which have signed and ratified the UPC Agreement at the date of registration of unitary effect by the EPO.
-This means that unitary patents obtained in the early years’ of the system are likely to have a different geographical coverage to unitary patents obtained in later years.
+A unitary patent takes effect in the member states which have signed and ratified the UPC Agreement at the date of registration of unitary effect by the EPO.
+This means that unitary patents obtained in the early years’ of the system will have a different geographical coverage to unitary patents obtained in later years.

 The current status of ratification can be found at: http://dycip.com/upcratification.